 Most dental plans divide covered services into different categories.
 Each category may have a different coinsurance level.
 For example, procedures in the diagnostic and preventive category may be covered at 100%, procedures in the basic category may be covered at 80% and procedures in the major category may be covered at 50%.
 Exactly which procedures are in each category can vary by plan and may affect the cost of the plan.

-If you’re comparing two dental plans, it’s a good idea to check whether certain procedures are in different categories.
+If you’re comparing dental plan coverage, it’s a good idea to check whether certain procedures are in different categories.
 If Plan A covers crowns as a basic benefit and Plan B covers crowns as a major benefit, you’re not comparing identical plans—even if all other aspects of the plans are the same.

 Dental sealants are a clear protective coating for your teeth that can reduce the risk of cavities.
 Coverage for sealants can vary by plan, but many plans include sealant coverage up to age 16 on molars every 3 years.